spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/1-standalone-stream-sample.md

 Now you should `unzip` the `usage-detail-sender-kafka.zip` file and import the project into your favorite IDE.

 There are many configuration options that you can choose to extend or override to achieve the desired runtime behavior when using Kafka as the message broker.
-The [Kafka-binder documentation](There are many configuration options that you can choose to extend or override to achieve the desired runtime behavior when using RabbitMQ as the message broker.
-The [RabbitMQ-binder documentation](https://docs.spring.io/spring-cloud-stream-binder-kafka/docs/3.1.1/reference/html/spring-cloud-stream-binder-kafka.html#_configuration_options) lists the Kafka binder configuration properties.
+There are many configuration options that you can choose to extend or override to achieve the desired runtime behavior when using Kafka as the message broker.
+The [Kafaka binder documentation](https://docs.spring.io/spring-cloud-stream-binder-kafka/docs/current/reference/html/spring-cloud-stream-binder-kafka.html#_configuration_options) lists the Kafka binder configuration properties.

 <!--RabbitMQ-->